 The English-speaking Church in our era is blessed with an abundance of adoration-praise music, but lacking are songs intentionally written for corporate worship and songs that reflect theological richness specifically to carry along through the varying seasons of life, particularly through trying times.
 When gathered together, singing should reflect the corporate element of gathering.
 This means certain worship music, while worthwhile in private contexts, is not always appropriate for a church worship service context.
 I seek to contribute to filling this gap by writing hymns that fit into one of the liturgical elements of a traditional worship service, as well as songs molded to specific seasons in the liturgical calendar.
-Some of the influential hymn writers I greatly admire include: Isaac Watts, Charles Wesley, Fanny Crosby, Nathan Clark George, Stuart Townend, Keith and Kristyn Getty. and Getty-affiliated writers/singers.
+Some of the influential hymn writers I greatly admire include: Isaac Watts, Charles Wesley, Fanny Crosby, Stuart Townend, Keith and Kristyn Getty, and Getty-affiliated writers/singers such as Matt Boswell and Matt Papa.

-Below are some of my original hymns in alphabetical order.
-Though I have some original melodies, I mostly write lyrics to existing hymn melodies.
-An intention behind this is to make it easier to teach these songs to local congregations.
+Though I have some original melodies, I mostly write lyrics to existing tunes in the public domain.
+One reason I do this is to make it easier to teach them to local congregations.
 A second reason is to inspire congregations to also incorporate the original hymns into their annual repertoire to maintain melodic familiarity.
 You are welcome to use any of my hymns in your local church worship services if you'd like.
-Please just use the copyright information attached to each song.
-If you would like to record and/or publish any of my songs, please send me an email beforehand.
+Please just use the basic copyright information attached to each song.
+Please send me an email beforehand if you would like to record any.
+Chord sheets are also available below for select songs.

-Below are some of my original hymns in alphabetical order.
-Though I have some original melodies, I mostly write lyrics to existing hymn melodies.
-An intention behind this is to make it easier to teach these songs to local congregations.
+Though I have some original melodies, I mostly write lyrics to existing tunes in the public domain.
+One reason I do this is to make it easier to teach them to local congregations.
 A second reason is to inspire congregations to also incorporate the original hymns into their annual repertoire to maintain melodic familiarity.
 You are welcome to use any of my hymns in your local church worship services if you'd like.
-Please just use the copyright information attached to each song.
-If you would like to record and/or publish any of my songs, please send me an email beforehand.
+Please just use the basic copyright information attached to each song.
+Please send me an email beforehand if you would like to record any.
+Chord sheets are also available below for select songs.

 "By Mercy We Were Exiled"